“My life has been one long descent into respectability.”

 The next morning, he asked me what I was doing in his bedroom and why all the lights were on when he woke up, and why my son’s room looked like a tornado had been there.
 I didn’t know how to answer him so, I just cried and cried…

 To this day, from time to time when I think about the whole thing, I question not only my sanity but the authenticity of the creature’s existence.
 Did I really see him?
 Or it was only my imagination.
 Did I dream the whole thing?
-But If I did__ weren’t I supposed to wake up in my own bed instead of running like mad to the very place I want to avoid at all cost, to someone I will never feel safe with hitting the lights on all the way through?
+But If I did__ weren’t I supposed to wake up in my own bed instead of running like mad to the very place I wanted to avoid at all cost, to someone I will never feel safe with hitting the lights on all the way through?
 I doubt it…

 Imagine there’s no heaven